Paruppu Urundai Mor Kuzhambu

 Red Chilli - 2

-Curry leaves – few
+Curry leaves - a few

 Method:

-• In a bowl add toor Dal, channa dal and red Chilli.
-Soak atleast for 2 hours
+• In a bowl, add toor Dal, channa dal, and red Chilli.
+Soak for at least 2 hours

-• In a pan add coconut oil and when the oil is hot add mustard seeds, curry leaves, red Chilli and do the tempering.
+• In a pan, add coconut oil, and when the oil is hot, add mustard seeds, curry leaves, red Chilli, and do the tempering.
 Add hing and switch off.
 Transfer it to the small bowl

 • Make small Urundai with the lentil mixture.
 Grease the idli thattu with little oil and place the Urundai